-To start things off we judged each package as we opened them to note the included cables, instruction booklets, cords, and configuration cards.
+To start things off, we judged each package as we opened them to note the included cables, instruction booklets, cords, and configuration cards.
 Next, we inspected each model for its various buttons, plugs, lights, and ports.
-Mostly, this metric is weighted toward the setup process of each extender and how they interface with the current WiFi router.
+This metric is mostly weighted toward each extender's setup process and how they interface with the current WiFi router.

-We found both the NETGEAR EX8000 and its smaller cousin the NETGEAR EX6150 to be the strongest models for this metric, largely because the NETGEAR Nighthawk app helps make the process of integrating with an existing router as painless as possible.
+We found both the NETGEAR EX8000 and its smaller cousin the NETGEAR EX6150 to be the strongest models for this metric, mainly because the NETGEAR Nighthawk app helps make the process of integrating with an existing router as painless as possible.
 Scoring just behind the NETGEAR models are the TP-Link models.
-We love that they include a QR code on the box that links you straight to the app download and we found the setup process to go quite smoothly as well.
+We love that they include a QR code on the box that links you straight to the app download, and we found the setup process to go quite smoothly as well.

-For aesthetics, we used our expert panel of judges to subjectively score the looks and feel of each device.
+For aesthetics, we used our expert panel of judges to subjectively score each device's look and feel.
 We agreed that the more sleek looking extenders with the least amount of antennas looked the best.

 Our favorite model for this metric was the TP-Link AC750 RE220, as it looks more like a nightlight or an air freshener than something that is emitting a WiFi signal.
-Also scoring well for this metric is the TP-Link RE300 that looks a little more like an extender, but is still lacking antennas.
+Also scoring well for this metric is the TP-Link RE300 that looks a little more like an extender, but lacks antennas.

 Next, we liked the NETGEAR EX8000 for its sleek black finish and tower design, although you will have to find somewhere to put it as it is quite large.